ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

   - Anniversary

 The exact options aren't that important.
 Think of the options as a way of tagging appointments.
-In the frontend, appointments can then filtered by one these.
+In the frontend, appointments can then be filtered on those.

 ### Daily recurring appointment